smartprincipal/Afrosound/README.md

 The footer has a background of afrosound beneath and anchor tag nexted in a list to direct people to the social handles.

 All assests used are entailed in this folder.

+My experience on this first assessment was challenging but took me from a novist level to an enthusiast beginner stage.